-Our office has reopened to the public.
+Our office is open to the public.
 We truly sympathize with all taxpayers experiencing financial difficulties during this crisis.
 At this time, the Governor has not issued any orders to extend payment deadlines or reduce fees related to property taxes.
 We have no discretion to waive penalty and interest under these circumstances, nor can we extend delinquency dates.

 Please read the Payment Plans section below for additional information on paying delinquent property taxes in installments.
 Property tax bills are mailed out every October and the payment is due by January 31st.
 Unpaid tax amounts become delinquent on February 1st.

 Current year tax bills with an amount due less than $5 are not being mailed except by owner request per Property Tax Code 31.01 (f).

 Payments accompanied by CURRENT tax bill will be applied to current year taxes and any remainder will be applied to any additional taxes owed, starting with the most delinquent.
 PARTIAL PAYMENTS ARE ACCEPTED, however, amounts unpaid by delinquency date accumulate penalty, interest, and collection fees.
 Checks returned unpaid by bank will have all amounts due reinstated plus an additional $30 FEE PER RETURNED CHECK IS ADDED.
 Foreign currency or second party checks are not accepted.
 The backside of your tax statement provides information regarding multiple payment sites and payment options (as well as some options down below).

 There are two different ways you can pay for your property taxes, Escrow and Quarterly: